NewEconoLab/NNS-EN/nns_protocol.rst

 Universal Interface
 --------------------

-Universal interface doesn’t need permission verification.
+The universal interface doesn’t need permission verification.
 Its code is as follows.

 ::